-In this era of "big data," it is becoming almost "big dogma" that more features and data are somehow always better for ML.
-Our work makes a contrarian case that in some situations "less is more."
-Specifically, using theoretical, simulation, and empirical analyses, we show that in many cases, which can be predicted, features obtained using key-foreign key joins might not improve accuracy much, but degrade performance.
-Our work opens up new connections between data management, ML, and feature selection, and it raises new fundamental research questions at their intersection.
+In this era of "big data", it is becoming almost "big dogma" that more data and features are somehow always better for ML.
+Our work makes a contrarian case that in some situations, "less is more."
+Specifically, using theoretical, simulation, and empirical analyses, we show that in some cases, which can be predicted, features obtained using key-foreign key joins might not improve accuracy much, but degrade performance.
+Our work opens up new connections between data management, ML, and feature selection, and raises new fundamental research questions at their intersection.

-First, it is an open question as to how ML accuracy is affected by other database dependencies and how we can better exploit schema information to simplify feature engineering.
-Extending our results to numeric features and classifiers with infinite VC dimensions is another avenue.
-Finally, from conversations with analysts about our results, we learned that they were interested in our TR rule because it helps them quickly decide which tables to start with (often choosing from among over a dozen tables) for deeper analytics.
+First, it is an open question as to how ML accuracy is affected by other database dependencies, and how we can better exploit schema information to simplify feature engineering.
+Extending our results to numeric feature spaces and classifiers with infinite VC dimension is another interesting avenue.
+Finally, from conversations with analysts about our results, we learned that they were interested in our TR rule because it helps them quickly decide which tables to even start with (often, from among over a dozen tables) for deeper analytics.
 This suggests the whole process of source selection and feature engineering might have more open questions.